Skip to main content

 • using generative AI tools in a ‘secure’ (supervised) task like an exam - unless express permission to use AI for the task has been given to the whole class in the unit outline;

-• even where AI is allowed, such as in an ‘open’, unsupervised task, submitting AI-generated work without appropriate acknowledgment can amount to a breach; or
+• even where AI is allowed, such as in an ‘open’ (unsupervised) task, submitting AI-generated work without appropriate acknowledgment can amount to a breach; or

-• inputting University teaching or course materials, content generated by another student, Intellectual Property from external partners, or any person’s personal or health information into AI tools.
+• inputting University teaching or course materials, content generated by another student, intellectual property from external partners, or any person’s personal or health information into AI tools.

 Use of document sharing sites